PierreSenellart/provsql/doc/source/dev/kc-server-protocol.rst

   are the access-control boundary, with no port to allocate or leak), or a loopback TCP endpoint.
-When a supervisor launches the server it MAY let the OS assign an ephemeral port (``bind`` to port ``0``) and learn the chosen port from the child (for ProvSQL: a supervisor background worker writes it into shared memory, mirroring how :cfile:`provsql_mmap.c` registers its worker and how :cfile:`provsql_shmem.h` carries shared state).
+When a supervisor launches the server it MAY let the OS assign an ephemeral port (``bind`` to port ``0``) and learn the chosen port from the child.
+ProvSQL's supervisor background worker instead picks a fixed Unix-socket endpoint itself (``unix:/tmp/.provsql-kcmcp-<port>.sock``), substitutes it into the launch command's ``{endpoint}`` placeholder, and publishes that string in shared memory (mirroring how :cfile:`provsql_mmap.c` registers its worker and how :cfile:`provsql_shmem.h` carries shared state); nothing is learned from the child.
 - **Remote host.**  A TCP connection to a host and port the client is configured with.
 A single warm server can then serve several client machines.